Click for image of

 You are supposed to wear team clothing every time you ride.
 It makes life a little easier.
 There is no wasted energy spent on thinking about "what to wear."
 Albert Einstein used the same approach.
 He owned ten identical suits.

-The clothing usually arrives in early March just in time for the spring races.
+The first store order of clothing usually arrives in early March just in time for the spring races.

 Yes.
 The sponsors will change and there could be a totally new design.